agilecustoms/release/README.md

 - only `main` branch is supported for now
 These limitations should be gone in future, see roadmap

 *Consistency*.
-This GH action does two modify operations: git "Git push" and then "Publish artifacts".
-Some of them need to go first, and then you need to be prepared what to do if second fails.
+This GH action does two modify operations: "Publish artifacts" and then "Git push" Some of them need to go first, and then you need to be prepared what to do if second fails.
-If publish fails, you get gangling git tag no backed by any artifact, but you can fix what caused publish issue and re-run Release workflow!
-Worst case scenario you can delete git tags.
+Rationale to have "Git push" the last: 1) it is least likely to fail; 2) provided that all publish steps are idempotent, you can fix "Git push" issue and re-run the workflow w/o side effects.

 *Note for contributors*: if you want to add support say for Google Cloud Docker Repository:
 - add parameters with prefix 'gc-'